Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 Should I consider an investment model with a 30-year time horizon?

-Technically, the plant continues to generate electricity—only the guaranteed fixed EEG feed-in tariff is expiring.
-You have four options: continuing operation under the statutory follow-on feed-in tariff (valid until December 31, 2032), switching to self-consumption (with or without battery storage), repowering (a new plant with a new 20-year EEG contract), or decommissioning.
+After 20 years, only the fixed EEG feed-in tariff ends—not the operation of the system.
+Technically, the modules will continue to generate power.
+You have four options: continuing operation under the statutory follow-on feed-in tariff (guaranteed through the end of 2032), switching to self-consumption, repowering with a new 20-year EEG contract, or orderly decommissioning.

-High-quality modules have a lifespan of 30 to 40 years with an actual degradation rate of only 0.15% per year (Fraunhofer ISE long-term study).
-Modules manufactured in 2005 will typically still deliver 90 to 95% of their original output in 2026.
-Inverters have a significantly shorter lifespan of 10–15 years and must be replaced in the meantime.
+High-quality modules have a technical lifespan of 30 to 40 years, with an actual degradation rate of only about 0.15% per year (Fraunhofer ISE).
+A module manufactured in 2005 will still deliver about 96% of its original output in 2026.
+Inverters have a shorter lifespan: 10 to 15 years, after which they need to be replaced.

 References